 Tina loves trivia night (where the "name that tune" round and her knowledge of pop culture from the 80's-00's are her specialty), hamming it up at karaoke, and snuggling with her 3 cats: Hubble, Penelope, and Louise.
 Tina is also married to an amazing human who she met while working together at a local record store 20 years ago.

-I was super shy growing up and loved to escape inside new stories from books at the library and from the occasional Scholastic Book Fair.
-I slowly started to come out of my shell over the years and the performer in me started to hatch when I took improv classes in 2016.
-After completing the curriculum and finding "my tribe", I started to perform weekly on stage with my teams and annually in improv festivals from New England and NYC.
+I was super shy growing up and loved to escape inside new stories from books at the library after school and from the anticipated Scholastic Book Fairs.
+I slowly started to come out of my shell over the years and the performer in me began to emerge when I took my first improv class in 2016 and never stopped.

 In November 2018, I spent a 3-day weekend at a ladies rock camp at RIOT Rhode Island (formerly Girls Rock!
 RI) where I learned how to play the drum AND also discovered our awesomely talented band coach was also an audiobook narrator.

 I was super intrigued since I never thought this type of career could ever be a possibility for me.
 Once camp was over we met up for coffee.
 She shared how her audiobook adventure began and gave me the contact information for her audiobook coach, Elise Arsenault of The Global Actor.
 In December 2018, I reached out to Elise, who is also a working actor, voice over artist, and narrator, set up a free consultation with her, and enrolled in her Power Group, which started the following month.
 Elise not only taught me the skills and strategy I needed to propel myself into this new adventure but she was also so encouraging and helped me build the confidence I needed to keep going.